 - Education: British education vs. International Baccalaureate – this is the choice that parents who can afford a private school will be faced with (a good choice, that is!)

 - Housing: rental properties located in the catchment area of an excellent state school will require a price premium.
 Most private schools don’t have a geographical catchment area, leaving parents with potentially more housing options.

 - Timing: at what time of the year the application is made can play a role in the availability of spaces, both in state and private schools.

 At Simply London, we call it a “School Strategy”, which says it all.
-It can sound daunting, but with the right priorities and choices, our experience is that there is always a good option available for the family’s situation.
+It can sound daunting, but with the right priorities and choices, our experience is that there is always a good option available for your family’s situation.